Fail Fail Succeed

 Install instructions

-Unzip and run .exe or play in browser
+Unzip and run .exe

 Development log